 Hailing from Broome, Mark has worked across several performing arts’ genres, first and foremost as an actor, but also as a writer, producer and sound designer.

-Mark has recently been announced as a 2017 Helpmann Award nominee for Best Male Actor in a Play for his work on Leah Purcell’s acclaimed adaptation of The Drover’s Wife.
+This year, he won a 2017 Helpmann Award for Best Male Actor in a Play for his work on Leah Purcell’s acclaimed adaptation of The Drover’s Wife.
 On television, he appeared on Doctor Doctor and Shaun Micallef’s Mad as Hell, and will soon appear in reimagining of Picnic at Hanging Rock for Foxtel.

 Mark’s other screen credits include U.S. series Hunters for the SyFy Network; Old School, opposite Bryan Brown and Sam Neill; The Gods of Wheat Street; a lead guest in the hit American comedy Modern Family; Hard Rock Medical, a co-production between SBS TV and Canada’s TV Ontario, the features Around the Block and Beneath Hill 60; Miss Fisher’s Murder Mysteries; Blue Heelers; Dirt Game; The Circuit and Please Like Me.

 On top of The Drover’s Wife, other theatre credits include Jandamarra under the direction of Phil Thompson, and Wulamanayuwi and Seven Pamanuas, directed by Noel Jordan for the Darwin Festival.